Nil Battey Sannata: Plot

 Apeksha "Apu" Shivlal Sahay (Shukla) is an unmotivated student who has managed to reach her SSC year in school despite her lack of interest in studying further.
 She struggles in mathematics alongside her friends, Sweety (Neha Prajapati) and Pintu (Prashant Tiwari).
-Her single mother Chanda (Swara Bhaskar), a high-school drop-out, works four different menial jobs, which include working as a maid for Dr. Diwan (Pathak).
+Her single mother Chanda (Swara Bhaskar), a high-school drop-out, works four menial jobs, including working as a maid for Dr. Diwan (Pathak).

 Troubled by her daughter's indifferent attitude, Chanda narrates her dilemma to Dr. Diwan, who suggests that she hire a math tutor for Apu.
 Chanda is told that Apu must improve her grades to be eligible for a discount at the tuition.
 Apu, however, refutes the plan saying that she is destined to work as a maid as her mother cannot afford to pay for higher education anyway.
-With the encouragement of Dr. Diwan, Chanda enrolls in Apu's school so that she can learn math and tutor Apu herself.
+With the encouragement of Dr. Diwan, Chanda enrolls in Apu's school to learn math and tutor Apu herself.
 This embarrasses Apu, and she continuously ridicules her mother.
 Chanda befriends her classmates and impresses the teachers with her steady progress.
 She enlists the help of her shy classmate Amar (Vishal Nath) to understand math and makes use of mind maps on his advice.

-Apu continues to struggle to get grades and is further angered by her mother's success.
+Apu struggles to get grades and is further angered by her mother's success.
 Chanda promises to drop out of school if Apu manages to score a better grade than her on their next math test.
 With Amar's help and constant studying, Apu manages to get a good score.
-However, Chanda backs out of her promise on seeing that Apu was not committed to continue studying.
+However, Chanda backs out of her promise after seeing that Apu was not committed to continuing studying.
 After allotting more time to school, she is fired from one of her jobs and is forced to pick up a night shift at a restaurant.
 Apu assumes that Chanda has been soliciting; she steals her savings and spends it on food and new clothes.
 This devastates Chanda, who becomes depressed when Apu tells her that the money was not hard-earned.

-Chanda stops attending school and continues to work with the hope that Apu will join the Indian Administrative Service, after she is inspired by a kind District Collector (Sanjay Suri).
+Chanda stops attending school and continues to work with the hope that Apu will join the Indian Administrative Service (IAS), after she is inspired by a kind District Collector (Sanjay Suri).
 In the meantime, Amar tells Apu about her mother's new work arrangements at the restaurant which she mistook for soliciting.
 Remorseful, Apu rekindles her interest in school and begins to treat her mother with respect.
 She gets Chanda to re-enroll and the two finish their SSC year together.

-A few years later, Apu attends her Union Public Service Commission Civil Service Examination interview, having passed her examinations successfully.
-After being asked what inspired her to apply for the IAS, she answers that she is inspired by her mother, who now tutors struggling math students for free and that she doesn't want to be a maid.
+A few years later, Apu attends her Union Public Service Commission Civil Services Examination interview, having passed her examinations successfully.
+After being asked what inspired her to apply for the IAS, she answers that it was her mother, who now tutors struggling math students for free.
+She also adds that she doesn't want to be a maid.